RosettaCommons/pyrosetta_scripts/README.md

-#PyRosettaScripts
+# PyRosettaScripts

-#Authors: All members of the RosettaCommons
+Authors: All members of the RosettaCommons
-#Date: 28/Apr/2017
-#Description: Transient repository for python scripts that use pyrosetta
+Description: Repository for Python scripts that use PyRosetta

-***DO NOT FORK THIS REPOSITORY***

 This is an early experiment, everything has to be figured out yet.